yanxian-ll/GS-SR/README.md

 This project aimed to solve the task of surface reconstruction for a large scene.

-😭 The project lacked innovation.

-😮 It was purely combinatorial work.

 😜 Just for fun!!!

 We have reorganized the 3DGS pipeline according to [sdfstudio](https://github.com/autonomousvision/sdfstudio) to facilitate the introduction of various surface reconstruction methods.
 Please use the following command to see the currently supported methods.